 - Naismith - Canadian-American James who invented basketball

-- Olmsted - American landscape architect Frederick Law
+- Olmsted - Derived from the name of American landscape architect Frederick Law Olmsted

-The only baby boy names that are of American origins are invented names and Native American names.
-However, there are dozens of names that sound American and are popular in the U.S. You won't need a pronunciation guide for most American boy names, and you can make them cool by choosing a middle name that's exotic or unique.
+In truth, the only boy names with American origins are invented names and Native American names.
+That said, there are dozens of names that sound American and are considered popular by the parents in this country.
+Perks to choosing an American boy name are you likely won't need a pronunciation guide for most selections, and you can make traditional names cool by choosing a middle name that's exotic or unique.
+When deciding on your child's name, above all, be sure you love it, and remember your opinion matters more than anyone else's!